wesleynw/splajompy/README.md

 Swift linting is also enforced via a GitHub action that runs on pull requests.

 ## Deployment
-API code merged to the `main` branch is automatically deployed to the production API environment.
+API code merged to the `main` branch is automatically deployed to the production environment.

 Merges that change any Swift code will also trigger a XCode Cloud build and release to an internal TestFlight group.